Starring Ed Helms, John C. Reilly, Anne Heche, Isiah Whitlock Jr., et al

 This laugh-out-loud (and delightfully raunchy) comedy had some heart; strange given the fact our eventual heroes include a divorced alcohol abuser and a cheating wife.
 I don't know if our rooting for them is more a comment on good filmmaking or the state of morality these days, but kudos in any case.
 John C. Reilly puts forth a great performance, feeling every bit like the boorish class clown he's portraying in the unglamorous world of small-time insurance.
 You wouldn't expect that to be a role with nuance, but a lot of the little things in this movie sell the character.
 The upper middle class teems with little Zieglers, and the spirit was well captured.

-doing little things go out early and often with this film.
+Awards for perfect capturing and doing little things go out early and often with this film.
 I could feel, and even smell the Holiday Inn-like trappings our conventioneers found themselves in.
 The wood panel-heavy company office was an appropriate time capsule - not overdone.
 The realism made everything that much funnier.

 Anne Heche co-stars as a sexy love interest.
 Also appearing in significant roles are Sigourney Weaver, Stephen Root, Mike O'Malley and Kurtwood Smith.
 Smaller roles were populated by other great character actors.
 MANY nods go to casting.